-Step 1 - Measure the rough opening
+Step 1 - Measure the Rough Opening

-The king studs are the main vertical posts that run from the bottom wall plate to the top wall plate of the wall frame on each side of the window.
-The jack studs are shortened vertical posts fitted between the header and the bottom wall plate or soleplate.
-They are superimposed and nailed to the king studs on both sides of the window to provide support for the header which is the large horizontal piece at the top of the opening that runs the full width of the window opening and sits on top of the jack studs.
-Cripple studs are short vertical posts placed between the header and the top wall plate and also underneath the opening between the sill and the soleplate.
+The king studs are the main vertical posts that run from the bottom wall plate to the wall frame's top wall plate on each side of the window.
+The jack studs are shortened vertical posts fitted between the header and bottom wall plate (or soleplate).
+They're nailed to the king studs on both sides of the window to support the header, which is the large horizontal piece at the top of the opening that runs the full width of the window opening and sits on top of the jack studs.
+Cripple studs are short vertical posts placed between the header and the top wall plate and underneath the sill and the soleplate's opening.

-Step 2 - Cut, fit, and nail the king studs
+Step 2 - Cut, Fit, and Nail the King Studs

 The header is the large horizontal beam at the top of the window framing.
-Measure, cut, and nail together 2 sections of 2x6 or 2x8 lumber, and position them on the top of the jack studs.
+Measure, cut, and nail together two sections of 2x6 or 2x8 lumber, and position them on the top of the jack studs.
 Toenail the header into the king studs so that they come flush to the wall frame on both sides.
-Since the two adjacent pieces only add up to 3-inches, an in-between spacer can be made from 1/2 inch plywood to make up for the 3-1/2 inches thickness of the wall frame.
+Since the two adjacent pieces only add up to three inches, an in-between spacer can be made from 1/2 inch plywood to make up for the 3-1/2 inches thickness of the wall frame.

-Step 5 - Install the window sill
+Step 5 - Install the Window Sill

-Step 6 - Place the top cripple studs
+Step 6 - Place the Top Cripple Studs

 Mark on the top wall plate and on the header where you will need cripple studs, every 16-inches apart.
 Measure the height between the top wall plate and the top of the header and cut as many cripple studs as required from 2x4 lumber.
-2 extra pieces can be also added here for stability.
-The shorter studs can then be toenailed in place between the header and the top plate.
+You can also add two extra pieces here for stability.
+You can then toenail the shorter studs in place between the header and the top plate.
 This is the last step in how to frame a window.